dtonhofer/prolog_notes/other_notes/about_negation/README.md

 \+ \+ Goal
 ```

-The above really makes clear that you are only interested in whether Goal will succeed or fail
+The above really makes clear that you are only interested in whether `Goal` will succeed or fail
-and that any bindings shall be trashed and have no influence on further computation (except
+and that any bindings shall be discarded and have no influence on further computation (except
-for any side-effects generated when proving Goal, which are forever inscribed in the universe and cannot be rolled back).
+for any side-effects generated when proving `Goal`, which are forever inscribed in the
+outer universe and cannot be rolled back).

 Take the program: